The following table describes the runtime parameters used by Teradata FastLoad.

 Specifying an alternate file name produces a duplicate record of all Teradata FastLoad error messages.

-On z/OS mainframe-attached systems, the alternate file specification is limited to eight characters, and it must be to a DD name defined in the JCL.
+The alternate file specification is limited to eight characters and, on z/OS, it must be to a DD name defined in the JCL.

 There is no default filename specification.

 |Maximum number of Teradata FastLoad sessions logged on to the database.

 Maximum specification must be greater than zero and no more than the total number of AMPs on the system.